PeterHolderrieth/Steerable_CNPs/README.md

 # Equivariant Conditional Neural Processes

-In this repository, you can find an implementation of **Equivariant Conditional Neural Processes**, a model which I developped as part of my master's dissertation called.
+In this repository, you can find an implementation of **Equivariant Conditional Neural Processes**, a model which I developped as part of my master's dissertation.
 It it a meta-learning method which exploits the geometry of data.

 ![alt text](https://github.com/PeterHolderrieth/EquivariantCNPs/blob/master/Evaluation/GP_div_free/Example_predictions_EquivCNP.png?raw=true)